debadyuti0510/movie-reco-ext/README.md

 # movie-reco-ext
-An extension that looks at past watch history and recommends movies on streaming platforms.
+An extension that looks at usage across platforms and recommends content on different platforms using federated learning.